What is CNC Machining Service?

 - PTFE (Teflon)

-The following is a list of the standard secondary processes we can do, which are available for selection in a dropdown menu in our interactive quotation system.
-In addition, we would be happy to discuss any custom process needs you may have.
+The following is a list of the standard secondary processes offered by ICOMold.
+Secondary options are available for selection in a dropdown menu in our interactive quotation system.
+In addition, the experts at ICOMold by Fathom would be happy to discuss your custom process needs.